code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 - With user-defined functions:
   - set the proper velocity profile at inlet in \ref cs_user_boundary_conditions.f90.
-    The dummy velocity entered in the GUI will not be taken into account as it is superceded by this definition (but should appear as the initial value in the corresponding arrays).
+    The dummy velocity entered in the GUI will not be taken into account as it is superseded by this definition (but should appear as the initial value in the corresponding arrays).

 The GUI is launched with the `./code_saturne` command in a case's